 It's a great time to be a part of Ocala Electric Utility.
 There are dynamic career opportunities in various fields available for men and women with diverse educational backgrounds.
 If you want a chance to shine and be a part of a team while providing services to your community, look at the growing opportunities OEU has to offer.

-View current job openings with the City of Ocala by visiting governmentjobs.com/careers/cityofocala.
+View current job openings with the City of Ocala by visiting governmentjobs.com/careers/ cityofocala or scan the QR code.

 As a locally owned & operated public power utility, OEU has employement opportunities in a variety of areas: